GLOBAL MARKETS-U.S. bonds fall, stocks stall after Fed tapers

 and seven-year notes also contributed to early selling pressure.

-fell a half point in price to boost its yield to 2.33
+a half point in price to boost its yield to 2.33 percent after

 to the year low at $1,180.74.
 Copper fell the most in